brenton/brenton.github.io/_books/the-warmth-of-other-suns.markdown

 subtitle: The Epic Story of America's Great Migration
 ---

 "Why would they smash all the windows downtown?", my daughter asked in the aftermath of George Floyd's murder.
 I don't remember the answer I gave at the time.
-I'm sure it wasn't very good.
+I'm sure it wasn't very good.  _{{ page.title }}_ was exactly the book I needed to wake up from my ignorance.

-The truth is, I barely understand how we got here, much less what we can do about it.  _{{ page.title }}_ was exactly the book I needed to wake up from my ignorance.
-After waiting nearly three months for my copy to arrive at the local library, I was excited begin my own epic journey through it's pages.
+After waiting nearly three months for my copy to arrive at the local library, I began my own epic journey through it's pages.

 My excitement quickly turned to reverence.
 Three pages into {{ page.author }}'s book I had to stop.
 I simply could not read any more.
 Not until I found my kids and told them that I wanted to read this book to them aloud.
 Actually, I said I  _needed_ to read this book to them.
 The subject simply could not wait.
 "This book will help us understand why the windows are smashed downtown."